Troubleshooting Your PC: Unexpected Shutdowns and Mysterious Errors

 3. Examine Software Conflicts

-The notification related to “American Mega Trends” may indicate a Software glitch or a recently installed program that could be interfering with system operations.
+The notification related to “American Mega Trends” may indicate a software glitch or a recently installed program that could be interfering with system operations.
 Review your recently installed software for potential conflicts or consider running a virus scan to rule out malware.

 4. Review Device Connections